Different Types of Denture Materials

 Although it may not last as long as metal or porcelain, acrylic is a practical and effective solution for patients just starting out, or for those who need short-term replacements due to gum changes.

-Find out more on the acrylic dentures page or browse full offerings at Alberta Dentures.
+Find out more on the Acrylic dentures page or browse full offerings at Alberta Dentures.

 Acrylic Dentures: Pros and Cons